-When the Number of memory replacement counter reaches its maximum value, the logging is stopped and no new data is written to the EEPROM.
+When the Number of memory replacement counter reaches its maximum value of 63 this counter stops, the logging is also stopped and no new data is written to the EEPROM.
 However, the timer will still be active and the Number of measurements counter will still be incremented.

-SPI Interface
+SPI Slave Interface